Harley Race: Early career (1959–1965)

 Race was recruited by St. Joseph wrestling promoter Gust Karras who hired Race to do odd jobs for his promotion, including chauffeuring the 800 lb Happy Humphrey.
 Eventually, Race started wrestling on some of his shows and some of Karras' veteran wrestlers helped further Race's training.
 At the age of 18, he moved to Nashville and began wrestling under the ring name of Jack Long, forming a tag team with storyline brother John Long (regional journeyman Billy Strong).
 The duo quickly captured the Southern Tag Team Championship.
 Race was seen as a rising star in the business until a car accident put him out of action, with his leg nearly being amputated.
 His pregnant wife, Vivian Louise Jones, died instantly; they had been married just over a month.
 Karras heard about his employee's condition, went rushing into the hospital, and blocked the planned amputation, declaring it "over my dead body".
 In doing so, he saved Race's leg.
 Although he recovered, doctors told Race that he might never walk again, and his wrestling career was over.
 Undaunted, Race endured grueling physical therapy for several months and made a full recovery.
 Race next went on to work for Jack Pfefer and Tony Santos in the Boston territory as the Great Mortimer in 1963.

-He returned to the ring in 1964, wrestling for Dory Funk's Amarillo, Texas, territory.
+He returned to the ring in 1964, wrestling for Dory Funk's Amarillo, Texas-based territory, the Western States promotion.
 This time, he wrestled as Harley Race, after his father told him that he should not work to make anyone else's name famous.
 Race never again used a different ring name.
 In Amarillo, Race met fellow up-and-coming wrestler Larry Hennig (later Larry "the Axe" Hennig and father of "Mr. Perfect" Curt Hennig).
 The two formed a tag team and moved to the American Wrestling Association (AWA).